HnZGaming/TorchSearchCommand/README.md

 TorchSearchCommand
 ===

-Performs approximate string mathing, using Levenshtein distance algorithm.
+Performs approximate string matching, using Levenshtein distance algorithm.

 Currently provides a set of "search commands" to look up Torch commands and game entities in the server.